 If a petitioner does wish to name the co-respondent then it is advisable for the co-respondent to be sent a Form of Admission at the same time as the respondent – provided his/her address is known.
 This will then give an idea as to whether they will engage in the process.
 If the co-respondent does not return the form or makes it clear they will not co-operate, but the respondent is willing to admit to adultery if the co-respondent is not named, then it is worth agreeing not to name the co-respondent.

 If the co-respondent is named then once the divorce petition has been issued the Court will send a sealed copy to the co-respondent together with an Acknowledgement of Service form.
-If the co-respondent fails to return the form, or the co-respondent is not willing to admit to the adultery, then the petition cannot proceed as it stands and will need to be amended to either remove the co-respondent’s name or to behaviour.
+If the co-respondent fails to return the form, or the co-respondent is not willing to admit to the adultery, then the petition cannot proceed as it stands and will need to be amended to either remove the co-respondent’s name or to behaviour rather than adultery.

 One other matter to consider on an adultery petition where the co-respondent is named is whether you want the co-respondent to contribute towards costs.
-Including a costs claim for the co-respondent may inflame the situation and may causes delays.
+Including a costs claim for the co-respondent may inflame the situation and may cause delays.
 Although difficult, it may be a time to put anger and bitterness aside and try to think on a more practical level, as your actions in relation to costs may have the result of causing yourself more pain, distress and expense – not the co-respondent.

 One final thing to note is that Practice Direction of the Family Procedure Rules 2010 states to practitioners that a co-respondent should not be named.
 Therefore if your lawyer advises you against naming the co-respondent, it is not the case that they “don’t understand” or are “not listening” to any wishes you may have to name them, it is because they can see the possible pitfalls ahead!